flag Japan Japan: Tax system

 Local taxes 2.390% (corporate taxpayers are required to file and pay the national local corporate tax at a fixed rate of 10.3% of their corporate tax liabilities - 23.2% x 10.3%)

-Inhabitant’s tax (imposed on a corporation’s income allocated to each prefecture and city) determined by the local government by the factors of paid-in capital and the number of employees
+Inhabitant’s tax (imposed on a corporation’s income allocated to each prefecture and city) determined by the local government, comprises the corporation tax levy (levied as a percentage of national corporate income tax), and a per capita levy (determined based on capital and the number of employees)

-Effective tax rate (after deducting the enterprise tax, including local corporate special tax or special corporate business tax) 30.62% (based on the maximum rates applicable in Tokyo to a company whose paid-in capital is over JPY 100 million)
+Effective tax rate (after deducting the enterprise tax, including local corporate special tax or special corporate business tax) - 30.62% for companies with share capital exceeding JPY 100 million (based on the maximum rates applicable in Tokyo to a company whose paid-in capital is over JPY 100 million)

 Tax Rate For Foreign Companies